awsdocs/aws-ios-developer-guide/doc_source/s3-server-side-encryption.rst

                 replicateObjectOutput.SSECustomerAlgorithm = @"mySseCustomerAlgorithm";

-``SSECustomerKey``, a property of ``AWSS3UploadPartRequest``, specifies the customer-provided encryption key for Amazon S3 to use in encrypting data.
-This value is used to store the object, and then it's discarded; Amazon doesn't store the encryption key.
+``SSECustomerKey``, a property of ``AWSS3UploadPartRequest``, specifies the customer-provided encryption key for Amazon S3 to use to encrypting data.
+This value is used to store the object, and is then discarded; Amazon doesn't store the encryption key.
 The key must be appropriate for use with the algorithm specified in the ``x-amz-server-side-encryption-customer-algorithm`` header.
 This must be the same encryption key specified in the request to initiate a multipart upload.
 You can access SSECustomerKey as follows.